Your search for the very best vegan chocolate cupcake recipe is over! This easy, crowd-pleasing formula will never steer you wrong.

 Wait for the cupcakes to be completely cool before frosting them.
 For the best results, chill them in the fridge for at least an hour if possible.
 This will prevent the frosting from melting on contact while keeping the cake firmer, and thus less prone to tearing during application.

 These vegan chocolate cupcakes store well at either room temperature or refrigerated for up to a few days.
+If you can get your hands on a handy cupcake storage container, this will help protect your little frosted beauties.
 Keep in an airtight container to preserve freshness.

 If making cupcakes in advance, hold off frosting until the day of for best results.